bytefish/bytefish.de/blog/postgresql_interpolation.md

 * [http://www.ncdc.noaa.gov/orders/qclcd/](http://www.ncdc.noaa.gov/orders/qclcd/)

+[Quality Controlled Local Climatological Data (QCLCD)]:

 ## Are there missing values? ##

+Devices might break.
+Networks can be down.
+Disks still run full in 2019.
+The sky is the limit, when it comes to invalid or missing measurements in data.

-The data has the hourly weather measurements of weather stations.
+The [Quality Controlled Local Climatological Data (QCLCD)] has hourly measurements of weather stations.
 So to find missing data we will look for gaps in data greater than 1 hour.

 How can we do this?
 [Window Functions]!

-[Window Functions] can be hard to grasp and I won't go into all details here.
-The best introduction to [Windows Functions] was written by [Dimitri Fontaine] and I highly recommend reading it:
+[Window Functions] can be hard to grasp and I can't go into all details here.
+The best introduction to [Window Functions] was written by [Dimitri Fontaine] and I highly recommend reading it:

 * [Understanding Window Functions] ([Dimitri Fontaine])